TKMAX777/RemoteRelativeInput/modLicenses/github.com/TKMAX777/RemoteRelativeInput/readme.md

 ![sample](https://gyazo.com/5b6e57408136ba4fcebfd2525b7dc232.gif)

 ## News

-If you are going to use this for connecting from Windows to Windows via RDP (RemoteDesktop), RDPRelativeInput is available!
+If you are going to use this for connecting from Windows to Windows via RDP (RemoteDesktop), RDPRelativeInput is available!<br />
+This program is easier to install and use.

 Check:
 [github.com/TKMAX777/RDPRelativeInput](https://github.com/TKMAX777/RDPRelativeInput)

 ## install